aws-amplify/aws-sdk-ios/README.md

     * `AWSSimpleDB.framework`
     * `AWSSNS.framework`
     * `AWSSQS.framework`
-    * `AWSCognito.framework`

 1. Follow the installation process above to include the new version of the SDK.

 ##Preparing your apps for iOS 9
 The release of iOS 9 includes changes that might impact how your apps interact with some AWS services.
 If you compile your apps with Apple’s iOS 9 SDK (or Xcode 7), Apple’s [App Transport Security (ATS)](https://developer.apple.com/library/prerelease/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html) feature may affect the ability of apps to connect to certain AWS service endpoints.
-In order to ensure affected apps continue to successfully connect to AWS endpoints, you’ll need to configure them to interact properly with Apple’s ATS by adding these properties to your `info.plist` file:
+In order to ensure affected apps continue to successfully connect to AWS endpoints, you’ll need to configure them to interact properly with Apple’s ATS by adding these properties to your `Info.plist` file:

 	    <key>NSAppTransportSecurity</key>
 	    <dict>